espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

    -  [1,7200]: The ESP station will reconnect to the AP at the specified interval when disconnected.

 -  **[<listen_interval>]**: the interval of listening to the AP's beacon.
 Unit: second.
 Default: 3.
 Range: [1, 100].
+-  **[<scan_mode>]**:

+   -  0: fast scan.
+It will end after finding the targeted AP.
+The ESP station will connect to the first scanned AP.
+   -  1: all-channel scan.
+It will end after all the channels are scanned.
+The device will connect to the scanned AP with the strongest signal.

+-  **[<jap_timeout>]**: maximum timeout for AT+CWJAP command.
+Unit: second.
+Default: 15.
+Range: [3, 600].
 -  **<error code>**: (for reference only)

    -  1: connection timeout.